 Did Nelson really say 'Kiss me Hardy'?

-Out now!
+The ideal Christmas gift!
 Ever wondered why boats are always referred to as 'she'?
 Or why a rope on a ship is rarely called a rope?
 Or where the highest tides and fastest currents in the world are?
 And did Britain's greatest naval hero really ask another man to kiss him before he died?
 Why Sailors Can't Swim is awash with maritime folklore, trivia and anecdotes for sailors and non-sailors alike.
 As the blurb says, it's "full of entertaining, surprising and insightful titbits about the history, science and culture of the sea. [...]
 Learn the origins of the myriad of nautical expressions that have crept into everyday English speech, and impress with your knowledge of bizarre and obscure nautical facts!"
 Published by Adlard Coles, May 2013.

-Here's one I made earlier...
+And here's one I made earlier...